 Heins is a lawyer and a former insurance industry executive.
 In 2015, he was appointed to Chair the Ontario Expert Committee to Consider Policy Alternatives for the Regulation of Financial Advisory and Financial Planning Services.

-Newman is the Senior Managing Director, Real Estate Operations & Special Projects, for the Ontario Teachers' Pension Plan and Watts is President and CEO of seniors' advocacy and policy group CanAge, and is a member of the OSC's Taskforce on Seniors.
+Newman is the Senior Managing Director, Real Estate Operations & Special Projects, for the Ontario Teachers' Pension Plan (OTPP) and Watts is President and CEO of seniors' advocacy and policy group CanAge, and is a member of the OSC's Taskforce on Seniors.

 "IIROC's Board is confident that the nominees demonstrate a strong commitment to risk management, investor protection and an improved investor experience," says Paul Allison, IIROC's Chairman of the Board.
 "Mr. Heins, Ms. Newman and Ms. Tamblyn Watts have established themselves throughout their careers and advocacy work as strong champions for effective and responsive regulation."